Skip to the content.

 BE-->>UI: 6.
 Return progress/result to user

-Here we can see that we got a 401 when backend tried to call supply-chain-agent and it also returned an agent-auth header with requirements to upgrade to httpsig; auth-token with a resource token.
+Here we can see that we got a 401 when backend tried to call supply-chain-agent and it also returned an AAuth header with require=auth-token and a resource token.
 This resource token binds a request for scopes to call this supply-chain-agent to the backend caller.
+The auth-server in the response is the Person Server (http://127.0.0.1:8765), which is also the Agent Server that issued the agents’ aa-agent+jwt tokens.
 If we decode the JWT resource token it looks like this:

 {